 The current dividend allowance is £2,000.
 The tax amount you pay depends on your income tax band (which should be calculated including the amount of dividends you receive).

 A capital allowance relates to assets you’ve purchased for your business that you can claim on.
 You can deduct some or all of the value of the asset from your profits before you pay tax.

 Capital allowances can only be claimed if you do your accounting by recording your income and expenses by the date you are invoiced or were billed.

 If you’re self-employed, your business will have various running costs.
 You can deduct some of these costs to work out your taxable profit on your Self Assessment tax return as long as they’re allowable expenses.

 Manage your finances with an accounting software

-To help make it easier for you to identify which allowances you can claim for, use a free accounting software with automated reporting.
+To help make it easier for you to identify which allowances you can claim for, use accounting software with automated reporting.
 You can check your reports to see your assets, expenses and more to help you prepare for your Self Assessment tax return.

 Bokio accounting software lets you do your bookkeeping, and invoicing in one place.
 Our automated reports are a great way to prepare for your Self Assessment tax return, and manage your business finances day-to-day.